-An effective summary condenses the original text an provide the author’s thesis (an overarching idea/ theme/ purpose) and the key points or important evidence for supporting that thesis.
+An effective summary condenses the original text and provides the author’s thesis (an overarching idea/ theme/ purpose) and the key points or important evidence for supporting that thesis.

 At the college level, you will also want to demonstrate your understanding of the orginal source’s rhetorical context by including information about author, audience, context, medium, strategies, and arrangement.